bdelbosc/b10bpoc/README.md

 ## Stream importer

-  The mass import is done in 4 steps with the `nuxeo-importer-stream`:
+  The mass import is done in 4 steps with the [`nuxeo-importer-stream`](https://github.com/nuxeo/nuxeo-platform-importer/tree/master/nuxeo-importer-stream).
-  TODO
+  Using Nuxeo Stream with Kafka configuration.

 ## Document identifier is a big int sequence